yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 - White flesh
 - Very floral in smell and taste
 - Taste kind of reminds me of a less bitter and less strong Capri
+- Overall experience would describe as maybe good Tekka mixed with a milder Capri (which to me is a good flavour)

 <u>Kim Leng</u>